dxlr8r/fish-tools/README.md

 ## Installation

 Download and put anywhere on your computer.
 If you want to use it from your shell add `source /path/fish-tools.fish` to `~/.config/fish/config.fish`.
-To use it from a script the script can get access to it through your fish users enviroment, or you can add it as a source to the script, same as above `source /path/fish-tools.fish`.
+To use it from a script the script can get access to it through your fish user's enviroment, or you can add it as a source to the script, same as above `source /path/fish-tools.fish`.

 ## Usage

 * string tools:
 	* `length string # prints length of a string`
-	* `repeat x string # x=times to repeat`
+	* `repeat x string # repeats a string x times`
 * list tools:
 	* `flatten delim list # flattens a list`
 	* `flatten0 list # flatten list with 0-byte as delimiter` *alias fl0*